lvpp/jcosmo-docs/docs/unifac.md

 **This page is currently under development and will be available soon.
 Stay tuned for updates!**

 # UNIFAC
-Introduced as a group-contribution method for the prediction of activity coefficients in nonelectrolyte liquid mixtures, UNIFAC model (UNIQUAC Functional-group Activity Coefficients) was proposed in 1975 by Fredenslund et al.
+Introduced as a group-contribution method for the prediction of activity coefficients in nonelectrolyte liquid mixtures, UNIFAC model (UNIQUAC Functional-group Activity Coefficients) was proposed in 1975 by Fredenslund et al. [@Fredenslund1975] to use group contributuion for calculating thermodynamic properties.
 In group-contribution methods a molecule is built by several functional groups, and a physical property is the sum of the contributions made by the functional groups that compose the molecule.
-For mixtures this approach is attractive because it allows for the reuse of functional groups for different molecules, allowing a better representation of the chemical space with a lower expenditure.
+For mixtures this approach is attractive because it allows for the reuse of functional groups for different molecules, allowing a better representation of the chemical space with lower expenditure on experimental data collection.

-The molecular activity coefficient is made of two parts, one combinatorial and one residual:
+In UNIFAC, the molecular activity coefficient is made of two parts, one combinatorial and one residual:

 $$
-  \ln \gamma_{i} = \underbrace{\ln \gamma_{i}^{C}}_\text{combinatorial} + \underbrace{\ln \gamma_{i}^{R}_\text{residual}}
+  \ln \gamma_{i} = \ln \gamma_{i}^{C} + \ln \gamma_{i}^{R}
 $$

 \begin{itemize}
     \item Combinatorial: provides the contribution due to differences in molecular size and shape.